Efficacy

 following efficacy measures

-In CIC patients, durable response with Trulance was demonstrated vs placebo2,4
+Durable response with Trulance was demonstrated vs placebo1

 Bar chart of durable response Bar chart of durable response

-Study 2 demonstrated similar numbers of responders for complete spontaneous bowel movement, with 21% (n=430) of patients showing a durable response to Trulance vs 13% (n=440) with placebo.2
+Study 2 demonstrated similar numbers of responders for complete spontaneous bowel movement, with 21% of patients showing a response to Trulance (n=430) vs 13% with placebo (n=440).1

-#Trulance-treated patients generally returned to baseline for these study endpoints during the post-treatment period.2
+hTrulance-treated patients generally returned to baseline for these study endpoints during the posttreatment period.1

-Study 3—Overall efficacy responders (abdominal pain + stool frequency)
+Study 3 overall efficacy responders (abdominal pain + stool frequency)1,2

 Bar chart of durable response Bar chart of durable response